aws-samples/aws-modernization-with-sysdig/content/4-threat-detection/_index.md

 After the image scanning is done, you might think that all the work is completed and your application is safe to be deployed and used.

-Reality is that not all vulnerabilities are known and indexed in a vulnerability database (remembed this is part of [how image scanning works](/2-vulnerability-management/9-digdeeper.html)).
+Reality is that not all vulnerabilities are known and indexed in a vulnerability database (remember this is part of [how image scanning works](/2-vulnerability-management/9-digdeeper.html)).
 But there are ways to reduce this risk: enter Runtime Security.

 With Runtime Security you can stay safe against zero-day vulnerabilities, but also agains threats harder to detect like file access (data leaks) or